renesas-rz/rzv_drp-ai_tvm/docs/PreRuntime.md

 <sup>*1</sup>: Only for RZ/V2H and RZ/V2N.

 ### 1.3 Requirement
-To use DRP-AI Pre-processing Runtime, please prepare the DRP-AI TVM[^1] environment explained in [Installation](../README.md#installation).
+To use DRP-AI Pre-processing Runtime, please prepare the RUHMI[^1] environment explained in [Installation](../README.md#installation).

 ### 1.4 About Memory Management
 DRP-AI computes the processing using data mapped to a physically contiguous memory area.
 In RZ/V Linux Package, **"DRP-AI memory area"** is reserved for DRP-AI.
 DRP-AI Pre-processing Runtime Object files must be deployed to the DRP-AI memory area before running the DRP-AI.

-Since DRP-AI TVM[^1] also uses DRP-AI memory area, DRP-AI TVM[^1] and DRP-AI Pre-processing Runtime must use **mutually exclusive area**.
+Since RUHMI Framework[^1] also uses DRP-AI memory area, RUHMI Framework[^1] and DRP-AI Pre-processing Runtime must use **mutually exclusive area**.
-Overlapping the memory area used by DRP-AI TVM[^1] and DRP-AI Pre-processing Runtime will cause the DRP-AI error.
+Overlapping the memory area used by RUHMI Framework[^1] and DRP-AI Pre-processing Runtime will cause the DRP-AI error.

 <!--
-In DRP-AI TVM[^1], the memory address must be defined when compiling the model.
+In RUHMI[^1], the memory address must be defined when compiling the model.
-In [Compile Tutorial](../tutorials/README.md), `addr_map_start` is the memory address that DRP-AI TVM[^1] Model Object is deployed.
+In [Compile Tutorial](../tutorials/README.md), `addr_map_start` is the memory address that RUHMI[^1] Model Object is deployed.
-For example, following shows that DRP-AI TVM Model Object will be deployed to memory area after the address of `0x438E0000`.
+For example, following shows that RUHMI Model Object will be deployed to memory area after the address of `0x438E0000`.
 ```
 drp_config_runtime = {
     "interpreter": False,